-- 9.2.1.
+- 8.2.1.
 The University is looking for applicants with the academic potential and ability to thrive in a competitive academic environment.
-This search may be different to how other universities make their final decisions for admission purposes. - 9.2.2.
+This search may be different to how other universities make their final decisions for admission purposes. - 8.2.2.
 All applications are initially assessed against the agreed academic selection criteria for the relevant course and the general entrance requirements.
-The selection criteria for individual courses and the general entrance requirements are available on the online prospectus subject pages online. - 9.2.3.
+The selection criteria for individual courses and the general entrance requirements are available on the online prospectus subject pages. - 8.2.3.
 Meeting the selection criteria and the general entrance requirements for a course will not guarantee a place at the University, as competition for places can be high.
 When assessing applications, the University uses all material information requested and submitted.
 We will not assess supplementary information that has not been requested.
-Applications are assessed relative to other applications for the same course, and within a specific cohort determined by fee status, based upon the quality of the academic achievement to date, personal statement or written work, interview (where required) and considered future potential.
+Applications are assessed relative to other applications for the same course, for the same year of entry, and within a specific cohort determined by fee status, based upon the quality of the academic achievement to date, personal statement or written work, and considered future potential. - 8.2.4.
+The University considers additional information to provide a more complete picture of the educational and social circumstances that underpin any individual undergraduate application and an applicant's performance in our decision-making processes.
+Details of how these data are used are available in our statement on the use of contextual data. - 8.2.5.
+Where appropriate, we will request and consider alternative evidence to that referenced in 8.2.4 above.